HOME • SEARCH • EMAIL • ABOUT

 · Pain and swelling associated with sprains: Use pounded and fried rhizome with alcohol and apply as poultice.
 Or, warm fresh rhizome over fire, crush and apply on abdomen or affected part.

-· In Ayurveda, used for diarrhea, cancer, flatulence and dyspepsis.
+· In Ayurveda, used for diarrhea, cancer, flatulence and dyspepsia.

-· According to the USA Dispensatory zedoary is a gastrointestinal stimulant in flatulent colic and other afflictions of the gastrointestinal system.
+· According to the Dispensatory of the USA zedoary is a gastrointestinal stimulant in flatulent colic and other afflictions of the gastrointestinal system.

 · In Java and India the rhizome is chewed, or as decoction, as strengthening tonic after childbirth.